-Fun Home Activities if you’re self-isolating!
+Fun Home Activities for Students Self-isolating!

 18 March 2020

-Concerts are canceled.
+Concerts are cancelled.
 Museums and theatres are closed.
 And no one’s having a laugh at live comedy shows.
 The coronavirus — and the social distance it’s warranting — is making it a little tough to plan out weekend activities.
 Yet that doesn’t mean you can’t still have fun.

 Take a virtual tour of museums both locally and around the world

 Museums across the region and the globe are temporarily closed due to the coronavirus.
 But thanks to Google Arts & Culture, you can still explore hundreds of them virtually.

 From Amsterdam’s Van Gogh Museum to Seoul’s National Museum of Modern and Contemporary Art to Mexico City’s National Museum of Anthropology, more than 500 museums and galleries teamed up with Google Arts & Culture to offer a peek inside their doors.